cs10/su16/checkoffs.md

 #### Required Questions

-* How do we choose how we want something to be sorted when using the `sorted` function in Python?
+* How do we choose how something is sorted when using the `sorted` function in Python?
 * Show us your `top_n_words` and `print_top_n_words` functions.
 * Show us your `average_word_length` function.